What are Medical Countermeasures?

 FDA works with partners to advance development and availability of MCMs.
 Partners include: governments (state, local, territorial, tribal, national, and international), international organizations, medical and scientific community, industry, and the Public Health Emergency Medical Countermeasures Enterprise (PHEMCE), which is comprised of federal agencies.

 To prepare for and respond to emerging threats, FDA can issue Emergency Use Authorizations (EUAs) to enable access to MCMs prior to approval, or for unapproved uses.
-There are more than 370 MCM approvals since 2012* and more than 600 EUAs enabling access to hundreds of MCMs since 2005.** FDA also has other legal authorities to facilitate emergency access to MCMs.
+View the latest MCMi Program Update for the latest MCM approvals, EUA information, and much more.
+FDA also has other legal authorities to facilitate emergency access to MCMs.

 FDA Medical Countermeasures Initiative (MCMi):

-MCMi is an FDA-wide initiative across FDA product centers (including CBER, CDER, and CDRH) and offices to coordinate MCM development, preparedness, and response, led by the Office of Counterterrorism and Emerging Threats, in the Office of the Chief Scientist.
+MCMi is an FDA-wide initiative across FDA product centers (including CBER, CDER, and CDRH) and offices to coordinate MCM development, preparedness, and response.

 Questions?
 Learn more at www.fda.gov/medicalcountermeasures, or email us at AskMCMi@fda.hhs.gov.